-- The applicant must have owned and occupied the home as their primary residence at the time of the qualifying disaster event(s) and must retain an ownership interest in the property at the time of application. - The home must have remaining damage directly caused by one or more of the qualifying disasters, as verified through inspection reports, FEMA data, or other acceptable damage assessment documentation. - The dwelling must be an eligible single-family structure type, such as a stick-built, modular, or manufactured home, or as otherwise described in the program guidelines. - The total household income must be: - At or below 80% of Area Median Income (AMI) to receive assistance under the Low- to Moderate-Income (LMI) national objective; or - Between 80% and 120% of AMI if receiving assistance under the Urgent Need national objective. - Property taxes and mortgage (if applicable) must be current or on a payment plan and in good standing at the time of application. - If the applicant qualifies for a relocation award, they must agree to the demolition of their storm-damaged property. - The storm-impacted property must be located within the geographic boundaries of Pinellas County, and outside the geographic boundaries of the City of St. Petersburg.
+- The applicant must have owned and occupied the home as their primary residence at the time of the qualifying disaster event(s) and must retain an ownership interest in the property at the time of application. - The home must have remaining damage directly caused by one or more of the qualifying disasters, as verified through inspection reports, FEMA data, or other acceptable damage assessment documentation. - The dwelling must be an eligible single-family structure type, such as a stick-built, modular, or manufactured home, or as otherwise described in the program guidelines. - The applicant may be eligible for assistance for their owner-occupied unit within a condominium or other multi-unit structure, subject to further criteria outlined in the program guidelines. - The total household income must be: - At or below 80% of Area Median Income (AMI) to receive assistance under the Low- to Moderate-Income (LMI) national objective; or - Between 80% and 120% of AMI if receiving assistance under the Urgent Need national objective.

+- Property taxes and mortgage (if applicable) must be current or on a payment plan and in good standing at the time of application. - If the applicant qualifies for a relocation award, they must agree to the demolition of their storm-damaged property. - The storm-impacted property must be located within the geographic boundaries of Pinellas County.